Annual Infection Prevention Control Statement 2025.

 Negative events are managed by the staff member who either identified or was advised of any potential shortcoming.
 This person will complete a Significant Event Analysis (SEA) form which commences an investigation process to establish what can be learnt and to indicate changes that might lead to future improvements.

-All significant events are reviewed and discussed at practice meetings each month.
+All significant events are reviewed and discussed at practice meetings.
 Any learning points are cascaded to all relevant staff where an action plan, including audits or policy review, may follow.

-In the past year, there have been Three significant events raised which related to infection control.
+In the past year, there have been one significant event raised which related to infection control.

-Zero complaints made regarding cleanliness or infection control.
+No complaints have been made regarding cleanliness or infection control.

 Risk assessments